realpython/python-guide/docs/installation.rst

 Step 1: Install Distribute & Pip
 --------------------------------

-**Distribute** is a fantastic drop-in replacment for **easy_install** and **setuptools**.
+**Distribute** is a fantastic drop-in replacement for **easy_install** and **setuptools**.
 It allows you to install and manage python packages from PyPi, amongst a few other sources.

 To install it, run the python script available here:
   <http://python-distribute.org/distribute_setup.py>

 Make sure that ```C:\Python27\```, and  ```C:\Python27\Scripts``` are in your PATH.

-**easy_install** is considered by many to be a deprecated system, so we will install it's replacment: **pip**.
+**easy_install** is considered by many to be a deprecated system, so we will install it's replacement: **pip**.
 Pip allows for uninstallation of packages, and is actively maintained, unlike setuptool's easy_install.

 To install pip, simply run: ::